statisticsnorway/tink-fpe/README.md

 - The implementation of the underlying algorithm is built on top of the excellent [Mysto FPE](https://github.com/mysto/python-fpe) library.
 - Tink FPE is currently available for Python and Java.
 - Regarding sensitivity for alphabet, FPE is designed to work with a specific alphabet, which is typically defined in the encryption algorithm.
 If the plaintext data contains characters that are not part of the defined alphabet, Tink FPE supports different _strategies_ for dealing with the data or substitute the characters with ones that are part of the alphabet.

+## Why Tink?

+Google Tink is an open-source cryptographic library developed by Google.
+It provides a simple and secure way for developers to use cryptographic APIs for common cryptographic operations, such as encryption/decryption, signing/verifying signatures, and key management.

+Tink aims to make it easier for developers to use cryptography correctly, by providing a safe and efficient implementation of cryptographic primitives.
+Tink also provides a secure way to handle cryptographic keys, which is crucial for ensuring the security of encrypted data.

+Google Tink provides support for many types of cryptographic operations.
+However, it does not support Format-Preserving Encryption.

 ## Getting started